integrated-ethics/web/content/labs/data-cleaning.markdown

     the same way we treat known values.
     Imputation methods are typically not introduced in introductory statistics courses, and you may need to consult someone with more expertise to do this well.
+    This may require the researcher to exhibit a certain amount of **humility**.

 -   **Dealing with missing data is especially challenging if the individuals with missing data are systematically different** in some way from those with complete data.